Skip to content

 When you develop an app, things can start getting complex quickly.

-In order to scale your projects, it helps to audit the UX and performance of your pages on a regular basis.
+To scale your projects, audit the UX and performance of your pages on a regular basis.

-For example, you can use the Logs panel to check that:
+For example, use the Logs tab to check that:

-• only essential data collections are fetched on page load, and
+• Only essential table views are fetched on page load, and

 Example 1 - flow of actions